reyestech/Splunk-Ransomware/README.md

 Pictures 2.1 <br />
 <img src="https://i.imgur.com/WMdezAR.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
-<br /><br />

-Ransomware 203: (Pictures 2.2-2.5)  <br />
+## Ransomware 203: (Pictures 2.2-2.5)
 What was the first suspicious domain visited by we8105desk on 24 August 2016? <br />
-- <b> We already have the FQDNs sorted by time in the query, and we now know the time of the attack.
+- We already have the FQDNs sorted by time in the query, and we now know the time of the attack.
 We can follow the timeline in the query until we encounter the first suspicious domain.
-- <b> Since we suspect these FQDNs could be malicious, let's return to them.
+- Since we suspect these FQDNs could be malicious, let's return to them.
 Our Sandbox Container.
-- <b> Here, we can head to the link to inspect the website.
+- Here, we can head to the link to inspect the website.
-- <b> Use a URL analyzer to look past the network traffic of the FQDN for future use.
+- Use a URL analyzer to look past the network traffic of the FQDN for future use.
-- <b> Answer: solidaritedeproximite.org
+- Answer: solidaritedeproximite.org

 Pictures 2.2 <br />
 <img src="https://i.imgur.com/LtWiQqf.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>